-The City of Kirkland is working together with multiple regional partners including King County Metro, Sound Transit, and WSDOT to develop local improvements that help achieve a shared vision of well-integrated, efficient, convenient, and reliable transit service in Kirkland.
-Prior to the open house, a Technical Advisory Committee comprised of these regional partners will convene its first meeting in an effort to identify the best strategies for enhancing transit connections.
+To ensure connectivity throughout the region, the City is partnering with King County Metro, Sound Transit, and WSDOT to develop local improvements that integrate efficient, convenient, and reliable transit service in Kirkland.
+A Technical Advisory Committee comprised of these regional partners has convened to identify the best strategies to enhance transit connections.
 The following agencies and their respective projects will be considered in the KTIP:

 King County Metro